gshipley/enterprise_training/AdminTraining.md

 OpenShift Enterprise supports this workflow by allowing users to manually add and remove gears for an application.
 The instructions below describe how to disable the automatic scaling feature.
 It is assumed you have already created your scaled application as detailed in this lab and are at the root level directory for the application.

-* From your locally cloned Git repository, create a disable autoscaling marker, as shown in the example below:
+From your locally cloned Git repository, create a *disable autoscaling* marker, as shown in the example below:

 	$ touch .openshift/markers/disable_auto_scaling
 	$ git add .
 	$ git commit -a “remove automatic scaling”
 	$ git push

-To add a new gear to your application, ssh to your node host and enter the following command:
+To add a new gear to your application, SSH to your node host and enter the following command:

 	 $ add-gear -a [AppName] -u [AppUUID] -n [DomainName]

-In this lab, the application name is *scaledapp*, the application UUID is the username that you used to ssh in to the node host, and the domain name is *ose*.
+In this lab, the application name is *scaledapp*, the application UUID is the username that you used to SSH to the node host, and the domain name is *ose*.
 Given that information, your command should looking similar to the following:

 	[scaledapp-ose.example.com ~]\> add-gear -a scaledapp -u 1a6d471841d84e8aaf25222c4cdac278 -n ose

-Verify that your new gear was added to the application by running the *rhc app show* command or by looking at the application details on the web console.
+Verify that your new gear was added to the application by running the *rhc app show* command or by looking at the application details on the web console:

 	$ rhc app show scaledapp

-Once running the command, you should see the this application is now using three gears.
+After executing this command, you should see the application is now using three gears.

 	scaledapp @ http://scaledapp-ose.example.com/
 	=============================================